 The World Health Organization (WHO) has estimated that over a billion people worldwide have disabilities, of which 253 million people suffer from various degrees of visual impairment.
 Providing access to resources available on the web will help everyone achieve a greater degree of independence in their daily lives.
 Technology can unlock a new vista of independence for millions of people with disabilities like hearing, movement, sight and cognitive disability, which also opens up untold business opportunities.
 The accessibility of websites covers much more than just access for the disabled.
 It’s about giving people unhindered access to a website from various devices, such as web-enabled mobile phones.

 For example, making PDF content accessible to people with disabilities online begins with making file complaints from the start.
 Newgen can improve the accessibility of the PDFs for screen reading and text-to-speech systems by tagging the structure and the reading order of content and providing new descriptive text for images.

-Digital accessible technologies include:
+Digital accessible technologies include the following:

-- Digital textbooks and e-book readers
+- Digital textbooks and eBook readers

 - Online learning portals and platforms

 - ADA accessibility checker

 Alternative Text (Alt Text)

 Alt Text is the creation of descriptions of photos, graphs, tables, charts, math expressions and other visual elements within a text to help a visually impaired reader to imagine an image that a sighted person can see.

 Digital accessibility of images can be divided into three distinct categories: